techidaily/site-win11-tips/source/_posts/the-ultimate-list-of-brightness-managers-for-windows-multiscreen-professionals.md

 **Download** :[Window10 BrightnessSlider](https://github.com/blackholeearth/Win10%5FBrightnessSlider) (Free)

- Apart from these, there are other brightness control apps, like[DimScreen](https://www.dcmembers.com/skrommel/download/dimscreen/) .
+ Apart from these, there are other brightness control apps, like [DimScreen](https://www.dcmembers.com/skrommel/download/dimscreen/) .
 A barebone screen dimmer that lets you adjust brightness from 0% to 90%.

 ## The Best Apps to Control Built-in and External Display Brightness on Windows